-Old growth forest characteristics have been identified by New Hampshire Natural Heritage Inventory in portions of two areas of Mount Sunapee known as "polygon 23" and "polygon 20".
-A 1999 report entitled Old Forests and Rare Plants at the Mount Sunapee Ski Lease Area, identified these two old growth forest areas.
-A more recent study commissioned by DNCR and paid for by Mount Sunapee was completed in 2003.
-This report entitled, Natural Heritage Inventory of the East Bowl, provides a full documentation of the characteristics and issues involving these two areas.
+Old growth forest characteristics have been identified by New Hampshire Natural Heritage Inventory in portions of two areas of Mount Sunapee known as "polygon 23" and "polygon 20" in the East Bowl section of Mt.
+Sunapee.
+A 1999 report titled "Old Forests and Rare Plants at the Mount Sunapee Ski Lease Area," identified these two areas as old growth forest.